Isotopic tiling theory for hyperbolic surfaces: Introduction

-This paper is structured into five main sections which cumulatively build the connection between equivariant isotopic tiling theory and mapping class groups.
+This paper is structured into six sections which cumulatively build the connection between isotopic tiling theory and mapping class groups.
 We clarify several smaller questions along the way, building intuition of previous results in a new context.
 We begin with section \ref{sec:orbs} (Symmetry Groups of Tilings and Orbifolds), where we recapitulate the notion of two-dimensional developable orbifolds and expand the framework to incorporate more general classes of orbifolds with punctures and boundary.
 This is followed by section \ref{sec:ddtheory} (Isotopic Tiling Theory) where we generalize combinatorial Delaney-Dress tiling theory to encode isotopically distinct tilings of surfaces in terms of generators of the symmetry group.
 In the brief section \ref{sec:outs} (Outer Automorphisms) we will elucidate the connection between outer automorphisms and the generators that encode isotopically distinct tilings.
 Then, having laid all the groundwork, we will introduce the mapping class group (MCG) of orbifolds in section \ref{sec:MCGorbifold} and prove fundamental results facilitating its applications to tiling theory.
-In section \ref{sec:bhtheory}, we establish relations between the spaces of tilings of covering spaces and lastly, we highlight how some of the algebraic properties of MCGs relate to the isotopy classes of tilings they correspond to.
+In section \ref{sec:bhtheory}, we establish relations between the spaces of tilings of covering spaces and lastly, in section \ref{sec:finiteorders}, we highlight how some of the algebraic properties of MCGs relate to the isotopy classes of tilings they correspond to.
+In particular, we prove the Nielsen realization theorem in the case of orbifolds and establish the importance of finite subgroups of MCGs for isotopy classes of tilings.

 This paper represents the theoretical foundation for an enumeration of isotopy classes of tilings on surfaces.
-The implementation of these results will appear in \cite{BenMyf2} and are of inherent interest in the natural sciences.
-As a result, the first part of this paper does not follow the tradition of a theorem with subsequent proof style of exposition that most math papers stick to.
-Instead, before the proofs get too technical, we did our best to explain the ideas using a more descriptory exposition.
+The implementation of these results will appear elsewhere and are of inherent interest in the natural sciences.
+As a result, we make an effort to make the results more accessible by explaining the intuition behind the main ideas.